Niklaspelli/MatApp/README.md

-School work assignment.
+School assignment in React.
 Still some stuff to work on!